Table of contents

 Separation of Concern as a whole helps improve software quality and maintainability.
 It prevents coupling between different business logics, thus improving reusability.

-Here is another article for you 😊 "What Is Test Coverage?"
+Here is another article you might like 😊 "What Is Session Storage?"